rctn/pseudocerebellum/docs/source/notes/WitterL+4-2016.rst

 .. footbibliography::

-This paper shows that Purkinje Cell Collaterals Feed Back to Purkinje Cells and Interneurons
+This paper shows that Purkinje cell collaterals Feed Back to Purkinje Cells and Interneurons.
+Experiments were done using mice.

 p.
 317:

+     Collaterals were confined to a narrow
+     sagittal plane but extended hundreds of micrometers within that plane.

      ... we estimate that each PC receives input from five to ten other PCs (Figure 4).
 This is in good agreement with our estimates of